ksylvan/docker-mail-server/README.md

 Run `make help` for a quick explanation of the `Makefile` tasks.

+## Web Site files

+The site at `www.yourdomain.tld` simply directs to the `contact` app which renders a simple Contact Form as the front page of your your domain.

+If you place files in `www/yourdomain.tld/`, the Ansible playbook will create an alterate setup:

+* /contact will refer to the Contact form served by the PHP container.
+* / will refer to what you place in `www/yourdomain.tld/files/`
+* /~user will refer to what you place in `www/yourdomain.tld/people/user/`

+Note that files placed in `www/` are ignored by git and will have to be backed up.

+TODO: Use local_action to create list of www/ dirs and files and create/copy them onto the remote server.

 ## User password hashes

 Refer to the [Ansible docs regarding user passwords](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module)